Limerick feud: Double Cross

 The McCarthy-Dundon gang, who were involved in drug dealing, robbery, and extortion, secretly agreed to join forces with the Ryan faction in an attempt to take control of the Limerick drug scene.
 They had been careful not to allow themselves to be seen to be allied with the Ryans and their associates.
 They deceived the Keane-Collopys in to believing they would remain neutral in the feud even though they had supplied them with guns previously.

 On 23 January 2003, Eddie Ryan's sons, Eddie Jr. (aged 20) and Keiran (aged 19) were reported abducted after being bundled in to a van by several armed and masked men on Moylish Road, Ballynanty.

 It is unclear if the McCarthy-Dundons set up the "kidnapping plot" after being contracted to do so by Keiran Keane.
 Keane had agreed to pay €60,000 in the return for the Ryan brothers' murder.

 Seven days after the Ryans were allegedly abducted, Keiran Keane and his nephew Owen Treacy went to a house in the Garryowen area of the city to meet Dessie Dundon.
 They believed they were going to witness the execution of the Ryan brothers or view their dead bodies.
 On entering the house they were confronted by several armed men, had their hands tied and were beaten.
 After a failed attempt by the captors to also lure brothers Keiran and Phillip Collopy in to a 'trap', Keane and Treacy were eventually brought to a country lane in Drumbanna, five miles outside the city.
 Keiran Keane was stabbed in the face before being shot in the back of the head.
 Owen Treacy was stabbed seventeen times in the face, head and chest.
 The attackers left believing both men to be dead but Treacy survived and made his way to a nearby house for help.

 Six hours later the Ryan brothers walked into a Gardaí station in Athlone.
-Subsequent Garda investigations revealed they had never been kidnapped and spent the week at the home of an associate in Thurles, Tipperary.
+Subsequent Garda investigations revealed they had never been kidnapped and spent the week at the home of an associate in Thurles, County Tipperary.